OctopusDeploy/blog/blog/2022-08/improving-delivery-deployment-steps/index.md

 - What the new framework is and our design decisions
 - How we tested and iterated the new framework
 - The benefits for users of Octopus Deploy

-We also show you how new steps are delivered to your Octopus Server instance with our new step package feed.
+- How steps are delivered to your Octopus Server instance with our new step package feed

 ## Why create a new step package framework?